MageHD/Magento-1.9-Vagrant-Box-Non-VT-x-AMD-v/README.md

 7. Open toolsprovision.sh and update the baseurl on line 3.
 (Make a note of the admin login information)
 8. Run "vagrant up" in the project folder

+#Important Notes
+1. Update the Vagrant file to reflect the domain name you're using
-This Repo was brought to you by Gary Pettigrew of <a href="rushmediastudios.com">Rush Media Studios</a>
+2. Update the toolsprovision.sh file on line 3 (Base url) with the domain you're using This Repo was brought to you by Gary Pettigrew of <a href="rushmediastudios.com">Rush Media Studios</a>

+#What is does
+1. Install Magerun Globally
+2. Install Modman Globally
+3. Install Magento 1.9.2
+4. Install Magento sample data

+#The Admin
+The admin credentials is user: admin pw: password123